kriersd/JazzHands/docs/index.md

 * Tag the service appropriately for your purposes

-* You can select free trial or standard as Pricing Plan type
+* You can select Free Trial or standard as Pricing Plan type

 * Select Create Button at bottom of screen